ntanuli/spotify-downloader/README.md

-**This project is intended to download music from YouTube as an mp3 file.**
+**This project is intended to download music from YouTube as an mp3 file.
+The content below helps users to follow the steps to be able to use the code.**

 <a href="https://github.com/spotDL/spotify-downloader"><img align="right" src="static/logo-transparent.png" alt="logo" width="253" height="116"/></a>
 # spotDL